kuro0993/sst-sample/README.md

 ### `npm run deploy [stack]`

 Deploy all your stacks to AWS.
-Or optionally deploy, a specific stack.
+Or optionally deploy a specific stack.

 ### `npm run remove [stack]`

 Remove all your stacks and all of their resources from AWS.
-Or optionally removes, a specific stack.
+Or optionally remove a specific stack.

 ### `npm run test`